cypnk/Bare/README.md

 		* "Error sending message": An unkown error that Bare was not able to retrieve via the error_get_last() function which comes with PHP.
 This is usually caused by the PHP mail() function failing either due to a configuration error or a permission error.
 The *php_errors.log* file or other general PHP error file location on your web server (not part of Bare) may have more information regarding any errors Bare was not able get.

+* **Problem: Bare isn't in my language / I want to change the language text seen by visitors**

+	* To override the text of Bare messages or other language used by plugins, language files can be created in the CACHE folder location following the JSON format of the 'DEFAULT_LANGUAGE' in *index.php*.
+E.G. Since the current default language is U.S. English, this would be **en-US.json**.
+Other language files follow the same format: For Brazilian Portuguese **pt-BR.json**, for Indian and Sri Lankan Tamil **ta-IN.json** and **ta-SL.json** respectively, and so on.

+	* If you already have a new language file and messages are still in U.S. English, check if the LANGUAGE setting in *index.php* or 'language' in *config.json* is set to your language and region and not still set to 'en-US'.
+Make sure your language file exists is in the CACHE folder location.